xanamo13/PickACard/README.md

-This is my first time making something with Kotlin.
+This is my first time making something/working with Kotlin.
 It was very fun, and I do plan to update this little app more.
 I think it was okay for the amount of time I spent on it, which was probably around 80 hours, though I'm not exactly sure as I wasn't very focused on how long I was working on it.
 I know it was at least 4 hours each programming session.

 Things I want to add:
   - Feature where user can add or delete their own "cards"